onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 - brendan's books on emergence & meaning?
 - the world we create: from god to market

+top10 heresies:
+- random mutations are a small part in the variation of biological evolution and we're yet to discover/explain the full picture

+top10 mavericks of psychology alive today:
+- Gregg Henriques

 What concepts should everyone be familiar with?
 Planetary boundaries